Advancing Your Research Career

-An active mentor is an experienced academic who by mutual consent takes an active interest in the mentee’s professional and academic development.
-He /she is a trusted guide, provider of wise counsel, confidant, advice giver, advocate, advisor, and role model who takes time and demonstrates commitment toward a student's or mentee's academic and professional development.
+An active mentor is an experienced academic who by mutual consent takes an active interest in the mentee's professional and academic development.
+They are a trusted guide, provider of wise counsel, confidant, advice giver, advocate, advisor, and role model who takes time and demonstrates commitment toward a student's or mentee's academic and professional development.

-The focus of the PSRL programme is on the development of leadership, management and engagement skills of those independent researchers in the early stages of their careers.
-The role of the Mentor is to provide support and guidance during the course of the PSRL programme.
+The focus of the ARC programme is on the development of independence, leadership, management and engagement skills of those independent researchers in the early stages of their careers.
+The role of the Mentor is to provide support and guidance during the course of the ARC programme.

 Mentors will have the following characteristics: